BQB Líneas Aéreas

-BQB - Líneas Aéreas (Spanish: BQB Airlines) was an airline based in Montevideo, Uruguay.
+BQB Líneas Aéreas (legally Los Cipreses S. A.) was an airline based in Montevideo, Uruguay.
 Its main base was Carrasco International Airport.
 The airline was owned by the owner of Buquebus, Juan Carlos López Mena.
 The airline ceased operations in April 2015.

 History

-Routes that were approved: Montevideo, Uruguay (home base and hub) to Rosario, Córdoba, and Buenos Aires, Argentina, Asuncion, Paraguay, Porto Alegre and Florianópolis, Brazil.
+Routes that were approved: Montevideo, Uruguay (home base) to Rosario, Córdoba, and Buenos Aires, Argentina, Asunción, Paraguay, Porto Alegre and Florianópolis, Brazil.
 From Buenos Aires to Salto, Uruguay.
 Due to delays in government approvals and changes international routes were still pending when BQB ceased operations during April 2015, however BQB commenced ATR 72 domestic service from Montevideo to the cities of Salto twice a week (Mondays and Fridays) and the city of Rivera three times a week (Mondays-Wednesdays and Fridays) as a discount carrier and in competition with the bus service.
 These frequencies were expected to be increased.
-Other that were expected to commence included the routes from Montevideo to Rivera to Porto Alegre, Porto Alegre to Punta del Este and from Salto to Buenos Aires.
+Others that were expected to commence included the routes from Montevideo to Rivera to Porto Alegre, Porto Alegre to Punta del Este, and from Salto to Buenos Aires.

-On April 11, 2015 the airline ceased operations due to a crisis that began in 2014, being sold 5 days later to the Bolivian Línea Aérea Amaszonas.
+On 11 April 2015, the airline ceased operations due to a crisis that began in 2014, being sold 5 days later to the Bolivian Línea Aérea Amaszonas.
+A month later, Amaszonas formed a new subsidiary with BQB's assets called Amaszonas Uruguay.

 Destinations

-As of April 2015 BQB Líneas Aéreas operated scheduled services to the following destinations:
+By April 2015, BQB Líneas Aéreas operated scheduled services to the following destinations: